Wales Green Party: Green Isles Alliance

-The Wales Greens are represented on a Green Isles Alliance which includes Green parties from England and Wales (Plaid Werdd), Scotland, Ireland (Comhaontas Glas), Northern Ireland and the Isle of Man (Partee Glass Vannin).
+Wales Green Party is represented on a Green Isles Alliance which includes Green parties from England and Wales, Scotland, Ireland, Northern Ireland and the Isle of Man.
 The alliance acts as a forum for the parties to advance shared political goals.

 Membership

 In July 2018, the Wales Green Party had around 1,500 members.
 In April 2023, the Wales Green Party was reported to have over 1,800 members.
 By the end of 2019, the Green Party in England and Wales had a combined 49,013 members (up from 38,707 in 2018).
 In October 2024, the Wales Green Party had 2,006 members.
 By November 2025, the party had reached just under 6,000 members.
+By March 2026, the Wales Green Party's membership had passed 8,000.

 History

-Pre-1990
+Ecology Party era (1972–1990)

-The Green Parties in the United Kingdom have their roots in the PEOPLE Party which was founded in 1972, which became the Ecology Party in 1975, and then the Green Party in 1985.
+The Green Parties in the United Kingdom have their roots in the PEOPLE Party which was founded in 1972.
 In 1973, three Welsh Green candidates (P. Jones, W. Jones and V. Carney) won seats in the inaugural Welsh district council elections in the Gadlys and Town wards on Cynon Valley Borough Council.
-The party narrowly missed out on a fourth seat to the Labour Party.
+The party was renamed to the Ecology Party in 1975, and then the Green Party in 1985.

-Early years (1990s)
+Early era (1990–1999)

 In 1990, the Scottish and Northern Irish branches left the UK Greens to form separate parties.
 The English and Welsh parties became the Green Party of England and Wales, with the Welsh branch being autonomous.

 In 1991, Marcus Hughes and Brian Stringer were elected to represent the Bynea and Dafen wards on Llanelli Borough Council In 1995, both then stood unsuccessfully as 'Independent Green' candidates, losing their seats to Labour on the new Carmarthenshire County Council.
 In 1993, the Party won a county council seat on Anglesey (Ynys Môn) after a sitting councillor in the Aethwy ward had joined the Greens, but the Party did not defend this seat or stand any other candidates at the 1995 Isle of Anglesey County Council election two years later.